My experience with the Implanon

 For those that have followed me on social media you will know that I have had some health issues in the past.
 My health story is such a long and complicated one it’s difficult to know what to share.
 I thought I would start where it all began: the Implanon.

-The Implanon is a progesterone only birth control (Most hormonal birth controls use a combination of both estrogen and progesterone).
+The Implanon is a progestin only birth control (Most hormonal birth controls use a combination of both estrogen and progestin).
 It is in the shape of a small rod that gets implanted into your upper arm and releases daily dosages of synthetic progesterone (progestin).
 It protects against pregnancy for three years.

 I decided on the implanon a few months before I got married.
 Everything I read about it online made it sound amazing with fewer side effects than the pill.
 I also had friends that used it and loved it.
 I had previously tried the pill for 1 month in an effort to skip my period while I was on a rather rough holiday in Africa and really struggled to remember to take it.
+The pill also made me immediately depressed so it was not a good option for me.
 I was 21 and in no rush to have children so I wanted something I could just set and forget.
 I was praised by my doctor for making such a wise choice for birth control and was promised no more periods and a calm steady mood.
 My doctor suggested inserting it about 1-2 months before I got married to give my body time to adjust.
 About 3 weeks before my wedding I started to “spot bleed” continuously.
 My doctor told me that it was just taking me a little longer to adjust than most people and to give it another couple of months.
 I was given the mini pill to stop the spotting and away I went.

 I actually could not tolerate the mini pill even though it worked to stop the spotting and I stopped taking it after three days.
 I was a little concerned about being sexually active while bleeding but my doctor reassured me that it was completely ok and that my body would eventually adjust and the bleeding would stop.
 After 8 months of bleeding and hoping every day that the bleeding would “just end already” I decided I had had enough and got it removed.